Water, sanitation and hygiene for all

 By working on this latrine project, families’ health, safety, security and convenience will improve through more hygienic waste disposal practices.
 You’ll work alongside like-minded volunteers who are also passionate about travel and giving others a hand up, not a hand out.

-Expect warm and sunny days with daytime temperature generally hovering around a pleasant 26°C. Temperatures can vary, depending on how high up in the mountains you’re working, so it’s a good idea to prepare for a little of everything.
+Expect warm and sunny days with daytime temperatures generally hovering around a pleasant 26°C. Temperatures can vary, depending on how high up in the mountains you’re working, so it’s a good idea to prepare for a little of everything.

 Do I need construction experience and how much will we work?